-- From a review of the documents provided I consider the authority correctly followed 13.2.1 its EQPB policy in relation to the applicant's unreinforced masonry building at the time the notice was issued in 2006.
-I acknowledge the authority made its decision based on the information available to it at the time the section 124 notice was issued; and the submission provided by the applicant with this determination application (refer paragraph 4.1) was not part of the information the authority reviewed. - 13.2.2 The authority conducted an IEP which produced a %NBS rating of 20%, which is less than the 34% threshold for being considered potentially earthquake prone. - 13.2.3 The building owners were informed of this and given a period of time to produce further information in response.
-The authority's EQPB policy was summarised in a considered to be earthquake prone (Department of Building and Housing) 20 December 2010 brochure enclosed with this notification (a link was also provided to the full policy) that said:
+13.2.1 From a review of the documents provided, I consider the authority correctly followed its EQPB policy in relation to the applicant's building.
+I acknowledge the authority made its decision based on the information available to it at the time the section 124 notice was issued, and that the submission provided by the applicant with this determination application (refer paragraph 4.1) was not part of the information the authority reviewed.
+In addition, the uncompleted DSA provided to the authority was provided after the section 124 notice was issued (refer paragraph 13.2.11).

+- 13.2.2 The authority conducted an IEP that produced a %NBS rating of 3%, which is clearly less than the 34% threshold for being considered potentially earthquake prone. - 13.2.3 The building owners were informed of this and given a period of time (six months) to produce any further information in response.
+The authority's EQPB policy was summarised in a brochure enclosed with this notification (a link was also provided to the full policy) that said: